ritachien/delicious_collection/README.md

 ## Features
 :star: Shows all restaurants in homepage.
 :star: Click for further information of each restaurant.
-:star: Search restaurant by keywords.
+:star: Search restaurants by keywords(Use comma to separate keywords).
+:star: Add, edit, delete restaurants if needed.
+:star: Support MongoDB to manage data.